irgendwr/TelegramAlert/README.md

 Thanks to:

 - Alexey Medov (@kakogoxepa) - *for his valuable ideas and generous donation!*
-- Everyone that [gave this repo a star](https://github.com/irgendwr/TelegramAlert/stargazers) :star: - *you keep me motivated* :slightly_smiling_face:
+- Everyone that [starred this repository](https://github.com/irgendwr/TelegramAlert/stargazers) ⭐️ - *you keep me motivated* 🙂
 - [Contributors](https://github.com/irgendwr/TelegramAlert/graphs/contributors) that submitted useful [pull-requests](https://github.com/irgendwr/TelegramAlert/pulls?utf8=%E2%9C%93&q=is%3Apr+is%3Aclosed+is%3Amerged) or opened good issues with suggestions or a detailed bug report.